semgrep/semgrep-docs/docs/troubleshooting/semgrep.md

 This can happen when Semgrep crashes, usually as a result of memory exhaustion. `-11` and `-9` are the POSIX signals raised to cause the crash.
 Try increasing your stack limit, as suggested (`ulimit -s [limit]`).
 If you are working in a container where you can set the memory you are working with, you can also try increasing this limit.
 Alternatively, you can add `--max-memory [limit]` to your Semgrep run, which will stop a rule/file scan if it reaches the limit.

-Additionally, you can run Semgrep in singlethreaded mode with `--jobs 1`.
+Additionally, you can run Semgrep in single-threaded mode with `--jobs 1`.

 When reporting these errors, please include the rule it failed on, the total size of the files (or the files themselves if possible!), the maximum memory used by Semgrep (an estimate from `top` is fine), and your system specifications.